MichiganTech/LaTeX_Superior/README.md

 If you are LaTeX user:

   1. There is no need to edit ```MichiganTech.cls``` or the ```Makefile```

   2. Place all graphics in ```Images``` folder

   3. Fill in appropriate details in ```superior_proposal.tex``` and
      ```superior_proposal.bib```

   4. Run
-     A. LaTeX twice on superior_proposal
+     A. LaTeX twice on superior_proposal (PDFLaTeX if images are JPG or PDF)
      B. BibTex once on superior_proposal
-     C. LaTeX twice on superior_proposal
+     C. LaTeX twice on superior_proposal (PDFLaTeX if images are JPG or PDF)
-     D. Convert the DVI to Postscript
-     E. Convert the Postscript to PDF
+     D. Convert the DVI to Postscript and convert the Postscript to PDF

   5. In lieu of steps in #3, you may just run ```make``` on a linux machine

   6. Rename ```superior_proposal.pdf``` as ```superior_proposal-john.pdf```,
      replacing ```john``` with your own Michigan Tech ISO username, and email
      it to Dr. Warren Perger (```wfp@mtu.edu```)